 When it comes to the best cafés in Edmonton, a visit to one of the many locations of Remedy Café should be on your radar.
-Known for their incredible selection of chai as well as over 120 types of tea, Remedy Café focuses on sourcing products from Canadian bakers, gardeners, farmers, and coffee roasters.
+Known for its incredible selection of chai as well as over 120 types of tea, Remedy Café focuses on sourcing products from Canadian bakers, gardeners, farmers, and coffee roasters.

 With many vegan and vegetarian options on the menu, Remedy Café also has excellent Indian and Pakistani dishes, all with a twist of their own; we’re huge fans of the butter chicken wrap paired with the ginger chai.
 No matter which location you visit in Edmonton, you’re sure to have a memorable experience at Remedy.

 Location: 10361 82 Ave NW

 Open all day and for evening events, Block 1912 is an easygoing coffee shop known for its espresso-based drinks, gelato, desserts, sandwiches, and more.
 Named after the brick-clad building this Edmonton café is found in (1912 was the year the Old Strathcona building was established), Block 1912 opened in 1992 and has been a strong presence in the community ever since.

-With local art adorning the walls as well as live jazz on Monday and live music on Thursday, it’s a great place to either grab a quick coffee or to settle in for a while and enjoy the entertainment.
+With local art adorning the walls as well as live jazz on Monday and live music on Thursday, it’s a great place to either grab a quick coffee or settle in for a while and enjoy the entertainment.

 The Carrot Community Arts Coffeehouse